 By Peter Ilyin

-Everyone is anxious, they are waiting by the bulletin for the test results.
-The teacher posts it the average is 83% but the doodling student has a perfect score.
+Everyone is anxious as they wait by the bulletin board for the test results.
+The teacher posts it; the average is 83% but the doodling student has a perfect score.

 Some teachers express strong distaste when spotting a student drawing on their assignment.
 Despite their futile attempts to stamp out this “primitive” nature, some students still persist in the fight.
-But new research comes out and suggests that the teachers are wrong in efforts.
+But new research comes out and suggests that the teachers are misguided in their efforts.

 So maybe teachers at Germantown Friends School understand.
 Others though say that they have doodled in class but it doesn’t help them, but they didn’t have a focusing problem in the first place.
 This suggests that in order to doodle successfully you must do it with a purpose – to focus.